SmartBase-SK/tatrapayplus-docs/README.md

 `rsync -av --ignore-existing --exclude='api' docs/ i18n/sk/docusaurus-plugin-content-docs/current`

 If you change something in original, you need to manually add it to translations.

+### Generate API pages

+To regenerate API pages based on new OpenAPI you need to upload new `tatrapayplus_api_sandbox.json`, do not modify this file manually.
+Then we need to add codeSamples to specification with `node addCodeSamplesToOpenAPI.mjs`.
+Then we need to regenerate code with `npm run regenerate-api`